Gurubalan-GIT/reply-trees/README.md

 ### Operations on CRUD

 - If we were to use arrays, this is going to be incredibly expensive for deep nested comment operations.
-- If we were to recursively solve this, this would result in an expensive computation as well.
+- If we were to recursively solve this, this would result in an expensive computation as well as we'd have to backtrack.

 This is where we use data structures to solve time complexity issues.
 Each comment has a reference to it's root comment tree and it's subsequent parent comment tree's `key`.